ArshNehal/Mint-Black-v2/README.md

 ## 🎯 Purpose & Vision

-The goal of Mint Black v2 is simple:
+The vision behind Mint Black v2 is simple yet powerful:

 - Reduce visual clutter
 - Increase mental clarity
 - Encourage consistent execution

-The app is designed to feel more like a **workspace** than a typical to-do list.
+This app feels more like a **focused workspace** than a normal to-do list.
-Every animation, color, and interaction is intentional — nothing is random.
+Every animation, color choice, and interaction has meaning — nothing is random.

-Mint Black v2 is ideal for:
+Perfect for:
 - Developers
 - Designers
 - Students